 Survivors mark anniversary of nightclub fire that killed 100

-Survivors of a 2003 nightclub fire that killed 100 people and relatives of those killed are marking the 14th anniversary of the blaze.
+Thousands of demonstrators across the U.S. have turned out to challenge Donald Trump in a Presidents' Day protest dubbed Not My President's Day.
 Survivors of a 2003 nightclub fire that killed 100 people and relatives of those killed are marking the 14th anniversary of the blaze.

 Comments